hitokiri-mata/katacoda-courses/kubernetes-chaos/chaos-mesh/finish.md

 Chaos Mesh is an emerging open source project started in Q4 2019.
-It is filled with many of the experiment features you would expect to write for Choas testing.
+It is filled with many of the experiment features you would expect to write for Chaos testing.
 The project is under active development as a [Sandbox project with CNCF](https://www.cncf.io/sandbox-projects/).
 This Katacoda scenario will be updated as it evolves.

 The project has taken the right native architecture path to use the Kubernetes Operator Pattern.
 By defining a collection of CRDs its controller accepts experiments declarations from you in the form of YAML manifests.
 These YAML are expected to be infrastructure as code and part of your CI/CD pipeline along with your other testing formulas.